 #7.
 See the Rochester Skyline and Honeoye Lake

 From a hilltop in this recreation area near Honeoye, there’s a view that goes on for miles.
 In the distance you have hills, forests, a lake and plenty of blue sky to captivate the lens during the fall!
 There are also a number of trails for hiking and mountain biking, as well as plenty of space for a picnic!

 Route 14 runs the entire length of Seneca Lake, connecting Geneva and Watkins Glen.
 In between these two communities is more than 30 miles of colorful fall landscapes and scenic views.
 Route 14 is also a great way to experience Finger Lakes wines, as much of the Seneca Lake Wine Trail traverses this road.
 Make sure to stop at Belhurst, Billsboro, White Springs, Fox Run and Anthony Road, to name just a few of the many wineries along this route.

 #9.
 Voted best view of Canandaigua Lake

 Just north of Naples, this stunning view of Canandaigua Lake and its surrounding hills has been the backdrop for many photographers.
 Locals and visitors find the location irresistible!
 The Overlook has picnic tables as well, making it the perfect place for a romantic autumn picnic.

 #10.
 Feel like you are on top of the world

 Ontario County Park, Naples, South Bristol

 Ontario County Park, located on Gannett Hill, has over 400 acres of open space and woods.
 This park has some of the best views in Ontario County and the Finger Lakes Region.
-If you walk from the West Look Parking Area to the “Jump Off,” you are on the Bristol Hills Trail.
+Follow the Bristol Hills Trail from the West Look Parking Area and you will arrive at the “Jump Off,”, pictured above.
 It’s a “Must do” while at the park.